Appendices: Guidelines on Thesis Preparation

 - For examination purpose, sufficient hard or electronic thesis copies are to be submitted to the department at least four weeks before the thesis examination.

 - On successful completion of the thesis examination, students must submit two identical clean unbound original hard copies of the thesis to their department, which will arrange for the appropriate signatures of approval to be obtained.
-The department will then forward the signed copies to Academic Records and Registration, Academic Registry for follow-up action.
+The department will then forward the signed copies to the Academic Registry for follow-up action.
 When bound, one copy will be retained by the department and one by the Library as an archival copy in the open collection for the student author and other interested visitors to access on campus.

 - In addition, students are required to complete two online survey forms and submit them together with the final thesis hard copies to the department.